PawelK2012/Budget-web-client/README.md

-# budget-web-client
+# budget-app
-Budget app - helps you manage your budget
+Budget app - an app that helps you manage your monthly budget on the go.